Maintaining humility in the age of DIY.

 There is a period of time in the development of the professional during which a personality can take an unfortunate turn.
 A “Professional-in-training”, as we will refer to the phenomenon here, can give the term professional a bad reputation.
 It is possible for the professional-in-training to believe that the knowledge he or she is gaining in a chosen field indicates a possession of an understanding that crosses all fields.
 Taken further, a professional-in-training can even begin to believe that there aren’t other important fields of study out there beyond his or her own.

 For a professional to become truly realized, a humbling comprehension must be achieved.
 That is, one must comprehend that there are many other professionals operating in many other fields of study.
 The recognition that other professions exist must rise to a level of respect for those other professions.
-A true professional realizes that he or she is specialized and nuanced themselves.
-And they understand that there are others out there who are specialized and nuanced in their respective fields, whose understanding about other topics far exceeds what he or she might even imagine.
+A true professional realizes that they, themselves, are specialized and nuanced themselves.
+And they understand that there are others out there who are specialized and nuanced in their respective fields, whose understanding about other topics far exceeds what might even be imagined by those outside a profession.
 By respecting other professionals in other fields, one is humbled, and only then becomes a true professional.

 Respect the thoughts of others in other fields of study; realize that there are understandings which go deeper than can be imagined by those outside a given field or profession.